Plainscope/oidc-provider/docs/configuration/sqlite-adapter.md

 - SQLite database with WAL (Write-Ahead Logging) for concurrent access
 - Automatic database initialization and table creation
-- Configurable database path via `SQLITE_DB_PATH` environment variable
+- Configurable database path via `DATABASE_FILE` environment variable
 - Indexes on `model_name` and `expires_at` for query optimization
 - Comprehensive logging for debugging
 - JSON storage of OIDC provider payloads